 Keep mentioning it to make those streets and country roads feel intimate.
 You’re creating a place out of thin air, after all.
 You need to give it some grip.
 And once something is established, think of ways to refer to it that bring the reader into the fold.

-In terms of voice, different characters should have distinct ways of talking.
+In terms of developing voice in writing, different characters should have distinct ways of talking.
 That involves turns of phrase, images, words, etc. that will create their own lexicons for each character.
 Don’t take this to a caricature place, though.
 Just like you’d never want a dialect to completely take over what the character is saying, don’t layer on catch-phrases and weird slang too thick.